devanshshukla99/sphinx-versioned-docs/docs/api.rst

 Sphinx extension
 ----------------

-The sphinx-extension is added by default by running ``sphinx`` via ``sphinx-versioned`` to inject the versions flyout menu directly to the html files.
+The sphinx-extension is added by default on running ``sphinx-versioned`` to inject the versions flyout menu directly to the html files.

 .. automodule:: sphinx_versioned.sphinx_
     :members: